acp25/-e-commerce/README.md

 # Installation

 Clone the repositry from GitHub and use your preferred code editor.
-Remember to create a database as well with MySQL.
+Remember to create a database with MySQL.

 # Usage
 [Video Demo Link:](https://youtu.be/aOroRUw4r8E)